North CarolinaBack to map

 Rosemary Power Station

-The last 23% of emissions in North Carolina comes other sources
+The last 23% of North Carolina's climate pollution comes from other sources...

 Learn how to electrify your own machines and pass local policy to electrify the restTake Action